Ishki1991/PROYECTO-ETL/README.md

-## Acknowledgements and recommendations
+## Acknowledgements
 ----

-I would like to thank my teachers: Ana, Jean-Charles and Cesar, for giving me the knowledge, tools and the help to make this project possible.
+I would like to thank my teachers: Ana, Jean-Charles and Cesar, for giving me help to make this project possible.